Toka Natua: 2019–20

+2022

+In 2022, Natua was selected for the Cook Islands squad at the 2021 Women's Rugby League World Cup.

 2023

 Natua joined the Blues Women for the 2023 Super Rugby Aupiki season.
 At the end of 2023, she will be joining her partner, Pita Gus Sowakula, and their one-year-old daughter in Clermont, France.
 She will be signing with the Clermont women’s side.

 Personal life

 Natua is of Cook island descent and was born in Tokoroa.
 She is a graphic designer.